Communication in all languages and situations

 Simultaneous interpretation with audio guide system

 Sometimes simultaneous interpretation in a booth is not feasible as there is no space for a booth or the group is required to move around, for example during a field visit.
 In this case, the interpreters could use mobile interpreting equipment, also called tour guide or audio guide system.

 Whispered interpretation (Chuchotage)

 This form of interpretation is used when the meeting takes place in one language, but one or two participants speak a different language.
-In this case, the interpreter sits or stands next to the person (maximum two people) requiring interpretation and whispers the interpretation to him/her during the meeting.
+In this case, the interpreter sits or stands next to or behind the person (maximum two people) requiring interpretation and whispers the interpretation to him/her during the meeting.
 It is a less formal type of interpretation and does not require any special equipment.

 Liaison interpretation is often used for business meetings, negotiation or in court.
 Liaison interpretation is normally consecutive interpretation and no special equipment is required.
 The interpreter translates after short segments of conversation, when the speaker takes a break.
 Liaison interpretation is used for meetings with only a small group of participants.

 Escort interpreting is often consecutive interpreting and is normally used when the client needs to visit client premises or accompany visitors to meetings, events, airports, trade fairs, dinners or similar.
 The interpreter often acts as an assistant or middleman.
 If a tour guide system is used, it is possible to use simultaneous interpretation.